robinucar/calculator_ruby/README.md

 As a mathematician
 So I can multiple numbers
-I want to multiple two numbers on my calc
+I want to multiple two numbers on my calculator

 As a mathematician
 So I can divide numbers